frcdesign/FRCDesign.org/docs/mechanism-examples/elevator/continuous/index.md

 ---

 # Continuous Elevators
-Continuous elevators are great when you need a lot of extension distance, high stage overlap, or elevator passthrough.
+Continuous elevators are characterized by the *continuous* loop of cable or belt that drives the final stage.
+The intermediary stages are not directly driven.

 ## Featured